BobbyWasabiReal/mern-quick-notes/README.md

 # MERN Quick Notes

-Make quick notes. (that's all there is to it).
+Make quick notes.
+(That's all there is to it).